This page used to be home to one of the most popular posts on my wellness blog. In 2019 I decided to revamp it. Here’s why:

-I also feel the need to call out a conditioned fear of mine which affects my mental health: a fear of sugar in any form.
+I also need to call out a conditioned fear of mine which affects my mental health: a fear of sugar.

-I’m always trying to find the balance when it comes to eating fruit because conditioning tells me that all sugar is bad and I’ll get fat if I eat too much (thanks for that, low carb diets from the 90s.
+I’m always trying to find the balance when it comes to eating fruit because conditioning tells me that all sugar is bad and I’ll get fat if I eat too much (thanks for that, bullshit Atkin low carb diets from the 90s which are making a comeback thanks to ridiculous Hollywood standards about what size a woman needs to be.
 You all suck.)

 Truth: there are some chunks of time when I need more sugar-from-fruit than others.
-Case in point, did you just do an audition?
+Case in point, did you just do a ton of intense work today?
 OK, cool.
 Eat some dates ’cause that took a lot of adrenaline to pull off and you need to replenish your body.

 Through all of this, I’ve learned that the more you listen to and respect the messages your body is trying to share with you, the more it assists in opening up your awareness of what it wants you to feed it.

 If I want chips I need more sodium in my body.
 But like the good stuff – Himalayan salt – not table salt.
 And if I want cake my body wants sugar, from fruit.

 If I’m tired I probably need to sit down for a bit, or eat an apple, not drink caffeine.
 And if I want pizza and cake and lasagna and garlic bread I am feeling hella vulnerable and need to nurture myself ’cause I’m dealing with some emotional turbulence (which is a normal and necessary part of being human, and not something we need to try to repress or stamp out.)

 The truth is, we are emotional beings having emotional experiences.
 You may feel varying degrees of anxiety throughout your life.
 It may go away and come back.
 The task is to not run from what it is trying to say.
 To not try to stamp it out.
 To not believe that it means you’re flawed or fucked up.